Instant Pot Shredded Chicken

 Instant Pot Shredded Chicken FAQs

-If you're having difficulty shredding the chicken, you may have under or over cooked it.
-Chicken gets super rubbery when it is overcooked, making it next to impossible to shred.
-Be sure you're cooking it for the correct amount of time.
-I've also found a difference in texture between organic and conventional chicken breast.
-Organic seems to cook more evenly for us!
+If you're having difficulty shredding the chicken, you may have under or even over cooked it.
+Chicken gets super rubbery when it is overcooked, making it next to impossible to pull into pieces.
+To prevent this, cook for the amount of time noted in our recipe card.

 Your chicken is done and ready to eat once the internal temperature reaches 165°F (74°C).
 Use an instant read meat thermometer to quickly and accurately check the temp of all chicken.